stefanoverna/redpomo/README.md

 * Create, close and navigate Redmine issues assigned to you;
 * Push your completed pomodoros to remote Redmine as project time-tracks;

-## It integrates nicely with Todo.txt
+## It integrates nicely with [Todo.txt](http://todotxt.com/)!

-Instead of reinventing yet another time the weel, Redpomo talks with your remote Redmine instances, and syncs all the issues assigned to your user into Todo.txt tasks.
+Instead of reinventing yet another time the weel, Redpomo talks with your remote Redmine instances, and syncs all the issues assigned to your local machine converting them into Todo.txt tasks.

 Just launch `redpomo` from your command line, and you're done:

 ```
 $ redpomo